chrisjrob/chrisjrob.github.io/_posts/2008-07-29-mission-control-we-have-a-problem.markdown

 layout: post
 title:  "Mission Control - We have a Problem"
 date:   2008-07-29 00:00:00
-categories: technology linux
+category: technology
-tags: ipcop firewall vodafone
+tags: [linux, ipcop, firewall, vodafone]
 ---

 Our ADSL connection went down yesterday morning, taking with it our websites, email and browsing.
 It is amazing how cut-off you feel without Internet access.
 We have a fully-managed service, so Clara.net sent out a replacement router, only to find that the problem was elsewhere and that they had to log the fault with BT.